 Depending on the soil type, the typical sonic core may retain a nearly complete soil column that is representative of the soil stratigraphy, but does not typically result in an undisturbed soil sample, due to both the method for core advancement and extrusion.
-Soil samplers and techniques that recover undisturbed soil samples may be used with the sonic equipment.
+Soil samplers and techniques that recover undisturbed soil samples may be used with sonic equipment.
+However, unless specific tools or techniques are used, sonic drilling can result in soil cores that are heated and reduced to a slurry, resulting in the destruction of loss of volatile organic compounds (VOC) or semi-VOC.